 a.
 The corporation is listed on any one or more of the recognized national stock exchanges or on the National Market System of the NASDAQ Stock Market and, in the case of bonds only, holds a rating in one of the three highest classifications by a major rating service; and b.
-The board of trustees shall not invest more than 5 percent of its assets in the common stock or capital stock of any one issuing company, nor shall the aggregate investment in any one issuing company exceed 5 percent of the outstanding capital stock of the company or the aggregate of its investments under this subparagraph at cost exceed 50 percent of the fund's assets.
+The board of trustees may not invest more than 5 percent of its assets in the common stock or capital stock of any one issuing company, nor shall the aggregate investment in any one issuing company exceed 5 percent of the outstanding capital stock of the company or the aggregate of its investments under this subparagraph at cost exceed 50 percent of the fund's assets.

-This paragraph shall apply to all boards of trustees and participants.
-However, in the event that a municipality has a duly enacted pension plan pursuant to, and in compliance with, s.
-185.35 and the trustees thereof desire to vary the investment procedures herein, the trustees of such plan shall request a variance of the investment procedures as outlined herein only through a municipal ordinance or special act of the Legislature; where a special act, or a municipality by ordinance adopted prior to July 1, 1998, permits a greater than 50percent equity investment, such municipality shall not be required to comply with the aggregate equity investment provisions of this paragraph.
-Notwithstanding any other provision of law to the contrary, nothing in this section may be construed to take away any preexisting legal authority to make equity investments that exceed the requirements of this paragraph.
-The board of trustees may invest up to 10 percent of plan assets in foreign securities.
+This paragraph applies to all boards of trustees and participants.
+However, if a municipality has a duly enacted pension plan pursuant to, and in compliance with, s.
+185.35 and the trustees desire to vary the investment procedures, the trustees of such plan shall request a variance of the investment procedures as outlined herein only through a municipal ordinance or special act of the Legislature; if a special act, or a municipality by ordinance adopted before July 1, 1998, permits a greater than 50-percent equity investment, such municipality is not required to comply with the aggregate equity investment provisions of this paragraph.
+Notwithstanding any other provision of law, this section may not be construed to take away any preexisting legal authority to make equity investments that exceed the requirements of this paragraph.
+Notwithstanding any other provision of law, the board of trustees may invest up to 25 percent of plan assets in foreign securities on a market-value basis.
+The investment cap on foreign securities may not be revised, amended, repealed, or increased except as provided by general law.

-(c) Issue drafts upon the municipal police officers' retirement trust fund pursuant to this act and rules and regulations prescribed by the board of trustees.
-All such drafts shall be consecutively numbered, be signed by the chair and secretary, and state upon their faces the purposes for which the drafts are drawn.
-The city treasurer or other depository shall retain such drafts when paid, as permanent vouchers for disbursements made, and no money shall otherwise be drawn from the fund.
+(c) Issue drafts upon the municipal police officers' retirement trust fund pursuant to this act and rules prescribed by the board of trustees.
+All such drafts shall be consecutively numbered, be signed by the chair and secretary or by two individuals designated by the board who are subject to the same fiduciary standards as the board of trustees under this subsection, and state upon their faces the purposes for which the drafts are drawn.
+The city treasurer or other depository shall retain such drafts when paid, as permanent vouchers for disbursements made, and no money may otherwise be drawn from the fund.